 We open check-in 20 minutes prior to each service.

-First-time guests will go to the guest tent in our parking lot and will be asked to fill out a guest registry card.
+First-time guests will go to the guest table in our lobby and will be asked to fill out a guest registry card.
 We'll then walk you to the check-in station, where parents will receive a name tag for each child as well as alpha-numeric check-in stickers.
 These check-in stickers will all share a common alpha-numeric code.
 These tags serve two purposes:

 - Parent Paging: If a child has a medical or behavioral issue, their sticker number will be displayed in the Worship Center.
 This alerts parents that their assistance is needed, and that they should return to Providence Kids.